owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 ### Bugs!
 Bugs everywhere!

-Preparing for a talk on property-based testing, I added the "moving segment timespans" property a week or so before the event.
+Preparing for a talk on property-based testing, I added the "moving segment time spans" property a week or so before the event.
 At this time, I had used Komposition to edit multiple screencasts.
 Surely, all significant bugs were caught already.
 Adding property tests should only confirm the level of quality the application already had.
 Right?